The Genesis Revelation — Poly Function

 point[k]

-to represents the location, or it is an invalid point. - For all
+must exist to represent the point's location.
+Otherwise, it is an invalid point. - For each sub-point

 vertex[k]

-is an integer to represent the reference point id, or it is an invalid child-point. - For all
+must exist to indicate the reference point ID.
+Otherwise, it is an invalid sub-point. - For each primitive

 prim[k]